RickCarlino/fbbs2/README.md

-# Forth BBS 2 (1985)
+# Forth BBS 2 (1984-1985)

 A reconstruction of a historic Forth BBS system.
 Not much else is known about it at this time.
-File timestamps and log comments seem to hint that the BBS was used around 1985 and ran on DOS (which DOS?).
+File timestamps and log comments seem to hint that the BBS was used around 1985 and ran on unconfirmed flavor of DOS.

+## Project Status

+The source code does not yet run.
+We are actively reconstructing the software to run on modern hardware and would like to eventually host an instance of the BBS publicly.

 ## Goals